petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 ## Configure a Virtual Machine Scale Set with Spot Instances

 To use Spot Instances with standby pools, you must configure your scale set to use 100% Spot Instances and set the eviction policy to delete.
-Follow these steps:

 ### [Azure Portal](#tab/portal)

+> [!NOTE]
+> Adding a standby pool to a Virtual Machine Scale Set in the Azure portal is not yet supported.
+Instead, create your scale set then use an alternative SDK to add the standby pool after scale set creation.

 1. Navigate to the [Azure portal](https://portal.azure.com/).
 2. In the search bar, type **Virtual Machine Scale Sets** and select it from the results.